tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - how would you describe success in the workplace?
 - what insight can you share with me about working well with others?
 - how did you like school? what were your favorite subjects?
+- what are your views on work ethic?

 - what did you find the most rewarding about being parent?